tdf/odftoolkit/README.txt

 	ODF XSLT Runner is a small Java application that allows you to apply XSLT stylesheets to XML streams included in ODF packages without extracting them from the package.
 It can be used from the command line.
-A driver to use it within Ant build files, ODF XSLT Runner Task, is also available.
+A driver to use it within an Ant build file, ODF XSLT Runner Task, is also available.

 Getting Started
 ===============

-ODF Toolkit is based on Java 5 and uses the Maven 2 <http://maven.apache.org/>
+The ODF Toolkit is based on Java 5 and uses the Maven 2 <http://maven.apache.org/>
 build system.
 To build ODF Toolkit, use the following command in this directory:

     mvn clean install